danaiamirali/reuters-text-classification/README.md

 We use the [Reuters-21578 Text Categorization Collection](https://kdd.ics.uci.edu/databases/reuters21578/reuters21578.html) to perform multi-label text classification with Transformer-based models.
 Given a Reuters news articles, we need to classify it into one or more "topic."

-The dataset is imbalanced, and contains data of variable length.
+The dataset is imbalanced, and contains data of variable length (as illustrated by the tables below).
+As such, we leverage methods like Inverse Class Frequency to address the dataset imbalance.

 Distribution of Tokens (using `bert-base-cased`):
 | Metric                 | Value                 |